robintrayler/collagen_demineralization/manuscript.md

 All infrared spectra, stable isotope data, and analysis code, are available at [github.com/robintrayler/collagen_demineralization](https://github.com/robintrayler/collagen_demineralization)

 # Acknowledgments
 We thank Maya Morris for her help with time step experiments and Dr. David Rice for his assistance with FTIR data collection.
 We also thank Gina Palefsky for providing the *Odocoileus* bone and Matthew J. Kohn for providing the *Capra* tooth.
-Discussions with Linda Reynard also improved this paper.
 This work was supported by NSF-EAR-1830480 and UC Merced startup funds to SLK.

 \pagebreak